 How to Store and Reheat

 Store leftover spinach artichoke chicken in an airtight container in the refrigerator for up to 3 days.
 Reheat in the microwave or in a cast iron skillet set over medium-low heat until warmed through.
+I do not recommend freezing this chicken, as the sauce tends to separate once thawed.

 Leave a Reply